ekschro/deliminator/README.md

 ## API 🎛
 #### `const d = deliminator.create(str);`

 Creates and returns a new delimiter object.
-The string used as a delimiter is specifed by the parameter `str`.
+The string used as a delimiter is specified by the parameter `str`.

 #### `const d = deliminator.createAsync(str);`

 Creates and returns a new asynchronous delimiter object.
 Both `dice()` and `diceAndTrim()` will return non-blocking promises for their results.
-The string used as a delimiter is specifed by the parameter `str`.
+The string used as a delimiter is specified by the parameter `str`.

 #### `d.delimit(str);`